rossillingworth/tesb-rt-se/examples/tesb/library-service-osgi/README.txt

 This example demonstrates using of different message exchange patterns on the base of Library service.

 Example contains 3 modules:
-- server    Contains code of the service provider
+- service   Contains code of the service provider
 - client    Contains code of the service consumer
 - common    Contains code common for provider and consumer